HaloPSA integration: N-sight RMM configuration

 The API Key is used to authenticate against the Public API.
 If you regenerate a new key, anything that uses the existing key to authenticate against the Public API will stop working.
 If you already have an API Key, we recommend you use it.

-1. Log in to the N-sight RMM Dashboard as a Superuser or (non-Classic) Administrator level access, or using a login with the required General permissions enabled, or using the Agent Key (if enabled)
+1. Log in to N-sight RMM as a Superuser or (non-Classic) Administrator level access, or using a login with the required General permissions enabled, or using the Agent Key (if enabled).

-2. Go to Settings > General Settings > API
+2. On the All Devices view, go to Settings > General Settings > API.

-3. Click Generate (or Regenerate when you are creating a new API Key) and record the API Key for future use
+3. Select Generate (or Regenerate when you are creating a new API Key) and record the API Key for future use.

 You can generate the API Key as often as required.
 Each regeneration overwrites the existing key.